inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 Finalise translations
 .....................

-The Risk in a Box plugin is built from the ground up for internationalization.
+The |project_name| plugin is built from the ground up for internationalization.
 In particular the following two languages are supported as part of this
 project: